tencentyun/intlcloud-documents/product/安全/态势感知/词汇表_intl.md

 ## Security Operations Center
-Security Operations Center (SOC) provides environment-based, dynamic and holistic insights into security risks.
+Security Operations Center (SOC)(formerly known as Tencent Cloud Security Situation Awareness) provides environment-based, dynamic and holistic insights into security risks.
 Based on big security data, it enhances the ability to discover, understand, analyze and respond to security threats from a global perspective to support security decision-making and actions.
 ## Brute Force Attack
 Also known as an exhaustive attack, this is a method of password cracking by trying all possible passwords one by one until the real password is found.
 ## Off-site Login